-In “Bewitched”, Daan Bauwens, Rien Bauwens and Yann Verbeke head to Uganda.
+UGANDA - In “Bewitched”, Daan Bauwens, Rien Bauwens and Yann Verbeke head to Uganda.
 A team of young Ugandan psychologists visits fishing villages on the shores of Lake Victoria.
-They tell the villagers that there's such a thing called mental health and that it helps to talk about it.
-Because too often people with problems go to a witch doctor.
+They are going to tell that there is such a thing as mental health and that it it can be helpful to talk about it.
+Because too often people with problems go to a witch.

 Daan Bauwens, Rien Bauwens and Yann Verbeke follow the psychologists during their work.